Market Models: Pure Competition, Monopolistic Competition, Oligopoly, and Pure Monopoly

 The 1st diagram shows consumer and producer surpluses under pure competition.
 An oligopoly or monopoly can increase profits (Pe to Pm) by reducing supplies (Qe to Qm), which increases prices.
 This is reflected as an additional producer surplus, which comes at the expense of lower consumer surplus for the buyers of the product.
 Additionally, some consumers will not buy the product because of the higher price, which is the area #1 in the diagram.
 Additionally, some producer surplus is lost because there are fewer suppliers.
 The producer surplus that would've been earned by the suppliers in the market if it were a competitive market is shown as area #2 in the diagram.
 The combined areas of losses equal the deadweight loss to the economy, the reduction in total surplus, that results from the oligopoly or monopoly restricting supply, so as to raise prices.

-Note that, in the above schematic diagrams, consumer and producer surplus may not be equal in a competitive market, since that will depend on the relative elasticities of supply and demand, but total surplus will be maximized in a competitive market and reduced in an imperfectly competitive market; this reduction is the deadweight loss of imperfect competition.
+Note that, in the above schematic diagrams, consumer and producer surplus may not be equal in a competitive market, since that depends on the relative elasticities of supply and demand, but total surplus will be maximized in a competitive market and reduced in an imperfectly competitive market; this reduction is the deadweight loss of imperfect competition.

 Pure Competition Is Best for the Consumer